Third Battle of the Hook

-The Third Battle of the Hook (坪村南山战斗) was a battle of the Korean War that took place between a United Nations Command (UN) force, consisting mostly of British troops, supported on their flanks by American, Canadian, French and Turkish units against a predominantly Chinese force.
+The Third Battle of the Hook (坪村南山战斗) was a battle of the Korean War that took place between a United Nations Command (UN) force, consisting mostly of British troops, supported on their flanks by American, Canadian and Turkish units against a predominantly Chinese force.

 Background

 By 1953, elements of the UN forces were engaged in fierce fighting to prevent the Chinese People's Volunteer Army (PVA) forces from gaining ground, prior to a possible ceasefire.
 This was to deny them additional bargaining power, during negotiations.

 One such action took place at a feature called 'the Hook', a crescent shaped ridge near the Samichon River, a tributary of the Imjin River near Kaesong.
 There had been two previous engagements at the Hook earlier in the Korean War during 1952, when the first battle for the Hook took place.
 The United States Marine Corps in October, and later the Scottish Black Watch regiment in November, had held the Hook during the second battle, against PVA assaults.
 This ridge was a place of tactical importance in the 1st Commonwealth Division sector: it was a potential attack route which the PVA needed to take before assaulting Yong Dong, and opening up an invasion route to Seoul, the South Korean capital.

 On 13 May 1953, the 1st Battalion the Duke of Wellington's Regiment ('the Dukes') were moved from their position on Yong Dong, to relieve the Black Watch, who had been defending The Hook.
 During this period, the Black Watch had suffered 12 soldiers killed, 73 wounded and 20 missing.
 Over the next two weeks 'The Dukes' were under constant sniper, mortar and artillery fire.
 This was then followed up in a major action over the 28–29 May following heavy initial artillery and mortar fire, after which the PVA infantry attacked in force.
 Between 19 May and 29 May 'The Dukes' suffered 15 killed in action, 95 wounded and 32 missing.
 They were relieved by the Royal Fusiliers later in the day of 29 May.